 However, if you’re going to or from Turkey via the land border, then yes, Batumi is worth checking out for at least a couple of days.

 And for longer term stays, Batumi is a greener and slightly less hectic alternative to Tbilisi.
 But I think Kutaisi would be a more pleasant place to live than either.

-Minibuses run all the time from either city.
+As Georgia’s second-largest city, you can easily get to Batumi from Tbilisi or Kutaisi, and minibuses run all the time from either.
 Just show up at the bus terminal and you should be able to find a Batumi-bound bus within minutes.

 In my case, I was traveling with a lot of luggage, so I opted for a coach bus.
-Coach buses are actually incredibly rare in Georgia but this is one of the few routes for which they exist.
+Coach buses are actually very rare in Georgia, but Tbilisi-Batumi is one of the few routes for which they exist.